HomeMy WebLinkAboutREPORT Strategic Plan Progress 20261

 more effectively gather information to understand the current situation.
 This will include a survey of local businesses put

-out by the Chamber in March.
+out by the Chamber in early April.

 Work with the Estes Chamber of Commerce and Downtown businesses to evaluate